Koha backup is not only a technical task. It is the safety plan for your library system.

 Include Uploaded Files in the Backup

-If your library uses Koha uploaded files, include them:
+If your library uses Koha uploaded files, include them in the backup.

 sudo koha-dump --uploaded_files library